-Faires looks over the high desert of eastern Oregon for Meek's Cutoff.
+Portland's Roger Faires explored the high desert of eastern Oregon for Meek's Cutoff, a movie about a lost wagon train.

 “Landscape has a language,” says veteran ﬁlm location manager and Portland resident Roger Faires (Wendy and Lucy, Dancer in the Dark).
 Most recently, he scouted locations for the movie Meek’s Cutoff, in theaters now, which follows a wagon train lost in the high desert of eastern Oregon. meekscutoff.com.